-The STInt Programme offers a unique professional development opportunity to pre-service primary and post-primary STEM teachers.
+The STInt Programme offers a unique professional development opportunity to pre-service and early career primary and post-primary STEM teachers.

 How does it work?